collective/tutorial.todoapp/docs/chapter_2.rst

    Last, but the most important one, having your configuration exported to a filesystem package allows you to write tests for it.
-When your test runner spins up a Plone site to run tests again, it needs to have the same content-type and workflow that you configured TTW.
-And importing configuration is by far the easiest way to give him that.
+When your test runner spins up a Plone site to run tests against, it needs to have the same content-type and workflow that you configured TTW.
+And importing configuration is by far the easiest way to give the test runner just that.

 Package skeleton